olsen-cole/macrocard/README.md

 # Macrocard
 The macrocard is a wireless business card-shaped macropad featuring three switches, a rotary encoder, and RGB LED feedback.
 This macropad is designed for productivity workflows, media control, and presentation control.

-Current firmware for this macropad is only supported on Windows.
+> [!NOTE]
+> If you have received a macrocard, the firmware will most likely be for Windows.
+To switch to Macintosh, see the firmware section.

 ![Front/Back](https://github.com/olsen-cole/macrocard/blob/main/assets/macrocard_front_back.jpg)
 ![Internal](https://github.com/olsen-cole/macrocard/blob/main/assets/macrocard_internal.jpg)

 # Keymap
 This macropad has three main layers: productivity, music, and presentation.